dlindsay87/noizy/README.md

 Noizy is an experiment with sound generation using the SDL2 library.
 You use the top two alphabetic rows of your keyboard to generate sine waves.
 The combined sine waves are displayed in the window.
 Select knobs by clicking them and adjust their values with your scroll wheel.
+Toggle spin boxes by clicking their arrows.

 **External Dependencies**
 - GCC 14.2.0